Histwo/Histwo.github.io/_posts/2025-01-26-Chemical_Dissolution.md

 ## **Key Advantages in TAG**

 ### **1. Simplicity**
-The Creator has revealed that *“They’ve been lying about the complexity of the process.”* Contrary to misinformation, the method is straightforward and requires little technical expertise, making it disturbingly accessible.
+the Creator has revealed that *“They’ve been lying about the complexity of the process.”* Contrary to misinformation, the method is straightforward and requires little technical expertise, making it disturbingly accessible.

 ### **2. Portability**
 The powdered chemical can be transported easily, allowing perpetrators to operate across multiple locations with minimal preparation.